Configure MySQL on macOS

 Usage: mydbdrop login-path DB

-Drop all tables from an MySQL database.
+Drop all tables from a MySQL database.

 $ mydbdrop ap509adm wp509db